Rays vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have a 60% chance to win this game based on the moneyline's implied probability.
+- The Rays have an implied moneyline win probability of 64.9% in this game.

-- Tampa Bay has had an over/under set by bookmakers 118 times, and have combined with opponents to go over the total in 61 of those games (61-53-4).
+- Tampa Bay has played in 119 games with set over/under, and have combined with opponents to go over the total 62 times (62-53-4).

-- The Rays have put together a 10-7-0 record against the spread this season.
+- The Rays have collected a 10-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!